 What if the Golf wasn’t the average car?

 Then the market changed too and families wanted taller cars, bigger, more off-roadie vehicles.
-But in 1994 to ask “what if the Taurus wasn’t a best-seller” might have been as difficult a question as asking now what if the VW Golf was just another car, like the Mitsubishi Lancer or Renault Laguna.
-Anyone who could have imagined then what it would take to depose the Taurus was probably getting well paid to find out something even closer to the market sweet-spot than the Taurus was.
+But in 1994 to ask ‘what if the Taurus wasn’t a best-seller’ might have been as difficult a question as asking now what if the VW Golf was just another car, like the Mitsubishi Lancer or Renault Mégane.
+Anyone who could have imagined then what it would take to depose the Taurus was probably getting well paid to find something even closer to the market sweet-spot than the Taurus was.

 In this spirit, today I am posing the question about a world where the VW Golf was not the median car.
-As it happens a useful post at the Truth About Cars offers some insight.
+As it happens a useful post here offers some insight.
 The VW Golf is the median car, so the chart shows.
-It outsells every other single car and on its own makes up 10% or so of its market.
+It outsells every other single car in its category and on its own makes up 10% or so of its market.
 We take this for granted, I would suggest.
 If asked to picture a car, it seems likely that many people would picture something Golf-like.
 Every big manufacturer wants to be in this sector.
 I expect Ferrari would do well to offer a car with a Golf-type package.
-It would sell as the truth is a Ferraris is miles away from useful.
+It would sell, as the truth is a Ferrari is miles away from useful.
 A Golf is in every measurable way a better product.

 This leads me to a tangent.
 Some researchers in Denmark spent time and money asking people what they wanted from an electric car.
 There were focus groups, drawings, little models and all that paraphernalia designers use to get at people’s views and wishes.
 The answer of course is that people want an electric car that does everything a Golf can, only that it runs on electricity.